-Privacy is the most looked feature in web browsers by modern internet users.
-Most of the website track you online to provide you relevant suggestions on products that you can buy.
+Privacy is the most looked at feature in web browsers by modern internet users.
+Most websites track you online to provide you with relevant suggestions on products that you can buy.
 Not just that, your information can be used to track your internet behavior and it can be used against you.
 Most of the tracking is done by fingerprinting your device or by other relevant methods.
 In this post, we’ve covered a Google Chrome and Firefox extension called Trace that can help you maintain your privacy while you are on the internet.
 It lets you browse online without leaving a trace!

 Trace extension for Firefox & Chrome

 Trace is a simple extension that was built to improve privacy-centric features on Google Chrome and Mozilla Firefox.
 It comes with some essential protection features that everyone should have enabled on their devices.